-The goal of this hub is to collect all information about Android 12 in a single place in order for you to quickly find just what you're looking for on a specific topic.
-Want to know what the new operating system will be called?
+Do you want to know what the new operating system will be called?
 What are the new features?
-Which smartphones will receive the update?
-You can find out answers to these and more.
+Which phones will receive the update?
+You can find these and other answers below.

 - Android 12: What will the new version be called?

-- Android 12: What are the main known features?
+- Android 12: What are the main new features?

 - Android 12: Release date and availability

-- Android 12: Which phones will receive Android 12?
+- Android 12: Which smartphones will receive Android 12?

-- Android 12: How to download and install the beta version
+- Android 12: How to download and install Android 12 on your smartphone

 It's worth noting that Android 11 was internally referred to as "Red Velvet Cake", but was never officially given that designation.
 Having said that, the official version name that will be announced should just be "Android 12".

-As mentioned above, Android 12 has been in development since February at the earliest, when Google released the first preview of the operating system for developers.
-Following the release schedule, we're already on the third beta version of the upcoming mobile operating system.
+Android 12 has been in development since February, when Google released the first developer preview of the OS.
+And following the release subsequent schedule, we have now arrived at the final phase, which means the operating system is now ready for distribution.
 But what does that mean for the end user?

-In recent years, the beta release has served to draw the attention of the app developer community to possible new features that Google will bring to the OS.
-This way, the Internet search giant allows developers to anticipate changes and, in addition, provides an opportunity for the Android team to receive real-time feedback on the features of the new system.
+In recent years, the release of the beta version has served to draw the attention of the application developer community to new features that Google might bring to the latest OS version.
+This way, the search giant allows developers to anticipate the upcoming changes and in addition, offers an opportunity for the Android team to receive real-time feedback on features of the new system.
 Doing so helps weed out any nasty bugs before a final release.

-This reduces the chances of the company having to send out a string of corrective updates after shipping the final version of the OS to devices running Android.
+In turn, decreasing the chances of smartphone manufacturers having to roll out a sequence of updates after introducing the final OS version to their devices that are powered by Android.

-In addition, it allows portals such as NextPit to use the new features of the system, test them out, and show how they work in reality.
-Therefore, our team has already downloaded and installed Android 12 on a Google Pixel smartphone.
-Check out our preview experience of Android 12 Beta in the link below:
+In addition, it allows channels like NextPit to use the beta version of the operating system, test out its features and show how they work in reality.
+Check out what we think about the Android 12 Beta preview in the link below:

 We discussed each of these features in detail in addition to many other aspects in a special article about the new features that are set to arrive on Android 12.
 Check it out in the link below:

-So far, the beta version of Android 12 will arrive on Pixel devices from October 19th onward.
+As mentioned above, the stable version of Android 12 will arrive on Pixel devices from October 19th onward.
 The other manufacturers have their own update schedule and it varies from company to company.
-In the linked article below, you can check out the list of eligible smartphones that have been confirmed to receive the latest version of Android when it arrives:
+In the linked article below, you can check the list of eligible and even confirmed smartphones that will receive the latest version of Android:

 Considering Samsung's extensive update policy, we've created a special list that shows which of the manufacturer's models are eligible or have already been confirmed to receive Android 12 when it arrives.
 To view the list, click on the below link: